Women face special challenges when planning for retirement, so it's important they make retirement planning a priority.

 Save for retirement — no matter what

 Even if you're staying at home to raise your family, you can — and should try to — save for retirement.
 If you're married and file your income taxes jointly, and otherwise qualify, you may open and contribute to a traditional or Roth IRA as long as your spouse has enough earned income to cover the contributions.
 Both types of IRAs allow you to make contributions of up to $6,000 in

 2019 (up from $5,500 in 2018), or, if less, 100% of taxable compensation.
 If you're age 50 or older, you're allowed to contribute even more — up to $7,000 in 2019

 Plan for income in retirement

 Do you worry about outliving your retirement income?
 Unfortunately, that's a realistic concern for many women.
 At age 65, women can expect to live, on average, an additional

 20.6 years.1 In addition, many women will live into their 90s.
 This means that women should generally plan for a retirement that will last at least 20 to 30 years.
 Women should also consider the possibility of spending some of those years alone.
-According to recent statistics, 34% of older women are widowed, 16% are divorced, and almost half of all women age 75 and older live alone.2 For married women, the loss of a spouse can mean a significant decrease in retirement income from Social Security or pensions.
+According to recent statistics, 33% of women age 65 and older are widowed, 16% are divorced, and 34% live alone.2 For married women, the loss of a spouse can mean a significant decrease in retirement income from Social Security or pensions.